INVESTIGATION ACTION ALERT: Th - GuruFocus.com

-LOS ANGELES, CA / ACCESSWIRE / May 11, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of DoubleVerify Holdings, Inc. ("DoubleVerify" or "the Company") (NYSE:DV, Financial) for violations of the securities laws.
+LOS ANGELES, CA / ACCESSWIRE / May 15, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors in Midwest Holding Inc. ("Midwest" or "the Company") (NASDAQ:MDWT) for potential breaches of fiduciary duty on the part of its directors and management in connection with the Company's agreement to be acquired by an affiliate of Antarctica Capital ("Antarctica").

-The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.
-DoubleVerify is the subject of a report released by Spruce Point Capital Management on May 2, 2023.
-The report alleges that the Company engaged in deceptive and manipulative financial reporting for its international business.
-Based on this news, shares of DoubleVerify dropped by 5.8% on the same day.
+The investigation focuses on determining if the Midwest board breached its fiduciary duties to shareholders by failing to conduct a fair process prior to the agreement, and whether Antarctica is underpaying for the Company.

 The Schall Law Firm represents investors around the world and specializes in securities class action lawsuits and shareholder rights litigation.